 - Improving your profile with potential buyers and others in the industry

 You also gain from its efforts to improve the reputation of the industry and its relationships with those influencing buyers, such as, in the UK, the Office of Government Commerce and the Cabinet Office.
-In the UK, Intellect, representing organisations in the information and communication technology industries cooperates with the Office of Government Commerce to improve procurement by developing model documents to reduce bidding costs and by running Concept Viability workshops.

 For you to gain value from being a member of an industry organisation costs a lot more than the membership fee.
 For example it’s necessary to go to meetings and events to build relationships and hear intelligence.
 The skill is to identify the right meetings and be ruthless in deciding what to attend.